Militia and Volunteers of Northumberland: Volunteer Corps

 Volunteer recruitment early on in the Revolutionary wars proceeded slowly, mostly in the counties most likely to face an invasion.
-Even with the right to avoid the militia ballot, it remained slow until boosted by the act of 1798 (38 Geo III c 27, called the 'Defence of the Realm act') which allowed the raising of "Armed Associations".
+Even with the right to avoid the militia ballot, it remained slow until boosted by the Defence of the Realm Act 1798 (38 Geo.
+3. c.
+27) which allowed the raising of "Armed Associations".
 These were again raised by local subscription, with local gentry or a rich businessman providing the bulk of the capital who often commanded the formation.
-The rank of commandant depended on the number of men in the formation, two of three score for a Captain-commandant, up to 500 for a Lt.
-Colonel-commandant.
+The rank of commandant depended on the number of men in the formation, two of three score for a captain-commandant, up to 500 for a Lt. colonel-commandant.